 - 1. Press SHIFT+PAGE+F2 to select page 2.

 - 2. Press SHIFT+F1 to select bank n°1.

 - 3. Press F2 to select location n°2 on the selected page and bank.

 The AUTO-SAVE process automatically saves clips and playlists at least every minute.
-With Multicam 5.03.25 or higher, playlists are included in the AUTO-SAVE process.
-Exiting the software (ALT+Q) or doing "Save Clips+Plst" from the main menu will also save the clips and playlists.
+Exiting the software (ALT+Q) will also save the clips and playlists.

-9.2.3 RECALLING A CLIP
+9.2.3 Recalling a Clip